edwin170/downr1n/README.md

     --taurine          jailbreak with taurine. usage ./downr1n --jailbreak 14.3 --taurine

-    --boot              this boot the device.
+    --boot              this will boot the device.

     --dont-restore      this will avoid the restore using futurerestore, this can be used if you wanted only create the boot files. example: --downgrade 14.3 --dont-restore